Zilliqa/ZIP/zips/zip-19.md

 # Limitations and Future Work

-ZIP-19 aims to make minor functional improvements and fixes to the non custodial staking contract.
+ZIP-19 aims to make minor functional improvements and fixes to the non-custodial staking contract.
 Other major contracts enhancements will be left as a future work for future phases of staking.

 # Backward Compatibility